-Parents can access Falkirk Council's Anti-Bullying Policy, 'Promoting Positive Relationships in Falkirk's Educational Establishments; on the Council website: www.falkirk.gov.uk/services/schools-education/policies-strategies/anti-bullying-policy.aspx

-Antonine Primary School has a nurturing environment that promotes positive behaviour and has programmes in place to support this.
+Parents can access Falkirk Council's Anti-Bullying Policy, 'Promoting Positive Relationships in Falkirk's Educational Establishments; on the Council website: www.falkirk.gov.uk/services/schools-education/policies-strategies/anti-bullying-policy.aspx and has programmes in place to support this.
 Each teacher creates with the class an agreed "Class Charter" whereby the class can function well to allow all pupils to learn.
 School staff work together to gain an understanding of the needs of individual children so that those who struggle with any kind of learning issues can have the best support possible.
 There is a culture of mutual respect where differences are valued.
+School staff are trained in restorative approaches to conflict.